Cryphone/OIDC-Demo-showcase-by-Viktor-Larsson/oidc-demo-client/README.txt

 Step by step guide for setting up and running workspace:

+Before anything make sure you have Python, Docker and the python library management tool pip all installed to begin this showcase.

 1. You'll need docker running.
 When you have docker running you can run the following command to setup your docker container, this will be our workspace.
 Just replace the area {REPLACE WITH FOLDER} with the folder link to this directory and then run the line below inside powershell: docker run -p 127.0.0.1:8080:8080 -e KC_BOOTSTRAP_ADMIN_USERNAME=admin -e KC_BOOTSTRAP_ADMIN_PASSWORD=admin -v {REPLACE WITH FOLDER DIRECTORY}\keycloak:/opt/keycloak/data/import quay.io/keycloak/keycloak:26.5.1 start-dev --import-realm